 20+ Top Rated Tourist Attractions in West Bengal: A Local’s Guide

-I think I have written about Bengali’s fascination about DiPuDa trail.
+I think I have written about Bengali’s fascination about DiPuDa trail as the ideal places to places in West Bengal.
 Dipuda is not Dipu dada though but it could well be!
 Legends have it Bengalis travel extensively to DiPuDa and DiPuDa only.
 Digha for beach breeze, Puri for pilgrimage (or is it the Khaja?) and Darjeeling, the Himalayan queen!
+Among these places to visit in West Bengal, Puri is in Orissa.
+I stand corrected!

-But West Bengal itself is a world full of beautiful possibilities.
+But West Bengal itself is a world full of beautiful possibilities and countless tourist attractions.
 The state is quivering with a jeweled chest of valuable lessons in history.
 The battle of Plassey took place here that arguably shaped the most important chapter of Indian history, bringing the British East India Company to this part of the world!
 The British Indian capital of Calcutta, equipped with modern institutions imparting scientific education rising over caste and gender identity paved way for the Indian renaissance.
 Calcutta is where the bill passed that restricted Satidaha, burning of Hindu widows, a barbaric medieval ritual among the upper caste men.
 Bengal is where the sapling of modern India was reared with care until the turbulent days of Partition arrived that mass mobilized millions across the subcontinent causing a generational trauma and suffering.
-Memories of partition remains etched forever in the history of the land and continues to influence politics till date.
+Memories of partition remains etched forever in the history of the land and continues to influence politics till date in West Bengal.

 Traveling in West Bengal is in many ways similar to reading various chapters of history.
 Her nuanced culture manifests through various subtle traits in food habits, cultural celebrations, rituals, olden verses and idioms.
-Today, in West Bengal, you can find an astounding display of cultural amalgamation, where the very English breakfast of Flury’s is celebrated with much fanfare similar to the homely plate of Luchi Begun Bhaja and sumptuous Nihari of Zakaria street that runs short in supply even before sunrise during iftari!
+Today, in West Bengal, you can find an astounding display of cultural amalgamation in the tourist places.
+The very English breakfast of Flury’s is celebrated with much fanfare similar to the homely plate of Luchi Begun Bhaja and sumptuous Nihari of Zakaria street that runs short in supply even before sunrise during iftari!

-In this blog post, I will try to paint a pretty picture of West Bengal travels, with the highlights, the lesser known offbeat destinations as well as the grandeur of celebrations!
+In this blog post, I will try to paint a pretty picture of tourist attractions in West Bengal, with the highlights, the lesser known offbeat destinations as well as the grandeur of celebrations!
 I repeat, a pretty picture of Bengal since the focal point of the state is often captured by the city supreme, Kolkata!
 Not that I can complain much, but lest we forget it is the iconic rural beauty of Bengal that inspired poets to create timeless literary genius since millennia!

 Kolkata… Calcutta… City of Love!